pbouzakis/spak/doc/app-component.md

 #### onAppComponentsRegistered(bootstrapper: Bootstrapper)
 All components have been registered with their specs.
 Here is your last chance to add to the spec.

 You can register the same way you would in the `onBeforeAppBootstrapped`.
 Here you wouldn't alter configs as components have already registered their objects.

 #### onAppBootstrapped(container: IocContainer)
-The DI system has configured the container, and it is available to pull objects from.
+The [component specification](./specifications.md) system has configured the container, and it is available to pull objects from.